Skip to content

 }

-you typically would then import this file as a module and use it as follows:
+you can then import this file as a module and use it as follows:

 use prometheusrule::PrometheusRule;